School books on desk, education concept

 Do you need to collectively consult?

-Collective consultation is the process of consulting with representatives of employees that are likely to be affected by the restructure.
+Collective consultation is the process of consulting with representatives of employees that are likely to be affected by the restructuring.
 Where a school recognises one or more unions, this consultation will be with representatives from those unions.

 The duty to collectively consult arises where an employer proposes to dismiss as redundant 20 or more employees within a 30 day period.
-For these purposes the term ‘redundant’ has a wide meaning.
+For these purposes, the term ‘redundant’ has a wide meaning.
 As well as applying to any employees that are likely to lose their job, it will also include those whose jobs may be changed as a result of the restructure.

 Where there is a duty to collectively consult it must take place 30 calendar days (or 45 days where 00 or more employees may be affected) before any dismissal or change takes place.
 Where less than 20 employees are likely to be affected, schools should still check their own restructure policies for additional requirements in relation to consultation.